Sports Injuries and Pain

 Don’t let a sports injury keep you on the sidelines.
 V. K. Puppala, M.D. has the expertise, the skill and the passion to get you back in the game and help prevent re-injury.
-Atlanta pain management specialist, Dr. Puppala, can help you find pain relief from a wide range of sports related injuries without surgery.
+Atlanta pain management specialist, Dr. Puppala, can help you treat pain from a wide range of sports-related injuries without surgery.

 - Knee pain caused by a common strain or sprain to a meniscus or anterior cruciate ligament (ACL) and runners knee

-- Back, neck & spin pain resulting from a herniated or bulging disc, spinal compression fractures or trauma
+- Back, neck & spine pain resulting from a herniated or bulging disc, spinal compression fractures or trauma

 - Golfer’s or Tennis Elbow, Back Pain

-- Running Injuries – Shin splints, Achilles Tendonitis, Plantar Fasciiitis, Stress Fracture, Heel & Arch Pain
+- Running Injuries – Shin splints, Achilles Tendonitis, Plantar Fasciitis, Stress Fracture, Heel & Arch Pain

 - Shoulder pain, whether caused by a torn or inflamed rotator cuff, dislocation or bursitis

 - Foot or ankle pain caused by a sprain, stress fracture, Achilles tendonitis or ankle instability

 - Health issues that particularly affect women athletes